svilkata/computer_store/README.md

 * Default sorting by sellingPrice ascending

 ### Host the application in a cloud environment
-* Deployed project via GitHub and manual deployment of only the current brach state
+* Deployed project via GitHub and manual deployment of only the current "main" branch state
-* Link to the website **https://computerstoreproject.herokuapp.com**
+* Link to the website **https://computerstoreproject.herokuapp.com/**
 * **!!!!!
 Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
+* Important: For re-deploying the project again, we should keep temporary somewhere the tests folders.
+We should delete the test folders from the github repo branch "main", then start the deployment, and after a successfull manual deployment of the current branch "main" state, we can add afterwards the tests again in the github repo